 Acupuncture is the gentle insertion of very fine needles into specific points on the body.
 This process stimulates movement of energy within the body, allowing natural healing to take place.
 These points are selected based on years of training acupuncturists receive based on over 3,000 years of experience in China.
 Acupuncture helps to prevent illness by improving the overall functioning of the body’s immune and organ systems.

 Acupuncture is helpful for :

-Acupuncture originated in china over 3,000 years ago.
-It is part of the holistic system of healing known as traditional Chinese medicine (“tcm”).
+Acupuncture originated in China over 3,000 years ago and is part of the holistic system of healing known as Traditional Chinese Medicine.

-Since acupuncture is a whole system whole body approach, we can treat many issues at the same time, so you can feel free to inform me of any issue you might be facing.
+Since acupuncture is a whole system whole body approach, we can treat many issues at the same time, so you can feel free to inform us of any issue you might be facing.

 Services We Provide:

 The professionals at The Spine & Health Center of New Jersey will work with you to improve your mobility and lifestyle.
 Our acupuncturists will treat the following conditions:

 Acupuncture is frequently used to treat muscular-skeletal complaints such as neck pain, lower back pain, and headaches.
 It is also used to treat issues such as IBS, acid reflux, skin conditions, and mental health concerns such as anxiety.

 In general, insurance coverage for acupuncture care is for the following conditions: lower back pain, neck pain, headaches, knee pain & nausea from chemotherapy.
 However, treatment for non-pain related conditions can often be integrated into your treatment, as many needles serve multiple purposes.
 For example, a needle used for neck and shoulder pain can also serve as a treatment point for night-sweats.
 Consult with you doctor’s office to confirm your coverage.